hupe13/album-medialib-github/readme.md

 Requires PHP: 8.2
 License: GPLv2 or later

-Display photos from Media Library by path with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.
+Display photos selected by path from Media Library with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.

 ## Description

-Display photos from Media Library by path with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.
+Display photos selected by path from Media Library with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.

 You will get updates with the [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker).
 Maybe you need a Github token.